Przejdź do treści głównej

 Turbopack (Beta)

-Rust-based bundler that's 700x faster than Webpack and 10x faster than Vite for large applications.
-Fast refresh in milliseconds.
+A Rust-based bundler claiming 700x faster than Webpack and 10x faster than Vite for large applications.
+In practice, fast refresh feels nearly instant.

 // package.json